6 AM: Alarm. Commute. Coffee.

 - Think through problems mentally

 Not coding, but still progressing.
+Turns dead time into learning time.

-Tactic 5: Weekend Deep Work (Optional)
+Tactic 5: Optional Weekend Deep Work

-Problem: Weekday 90-min sessions feel rushed.
+Problem: Weekday 90-minute sessions feel rushed.

 The 12-Week Working Professional Timeline

-Goal: 50-60 problems, core patterns covered
+Goal: 50-60 problems, core patterns covered, sanity intact

 | Week | Problems | Focus | Notes |